spookwave2/tashkent-housing/README.md

 ## uyjoy_apt.py
 it's the processing code used to collect info about apartments from uy-joy.uz
 ## uyjoy_house.py
-it's the processing code used to collect info about apartments from uy-joy.uz
+it's the processing code used to collect info about houses from uy-joy.uz
 ## uybor.py
 it's the processing code used to collect info about houses from uybor.uz